Learn how to make dried oranges for Christmas decoration that is eco-friendly and biodegradable not to mention smells amazing.

 The dried oranges were pretty ridiculously easy to make but just took a little while in the oven.

-What do you need to make dried oranges?
+What you need

-To make dried oranges you will need:
+To make dehydrated orange slices you will need:

 - oranges